 7. Dealing with an undisclosed medical condition

 If you didn’t tell your insurer about a medical condition you have previously been diagnosed with, you could void your claim for any matters that can be related to it.
 For example, if you didn’t disclose information about your asthma, and then suffer a severe asthma attack requiring hospitalisation overseas, you could end up seriously out of pocket.
 While there is no obligation for travellers to declare their medical conditions when they purchase a policy, many include clauses that void cover for medical conditions that were not declared.

 When you lose items while travelling, it can be a stressful time for you personally without adding the worry of whether your claim will be accepted by your insurer.
 A common clause in travel insurance policies is leaving your possessions unattended.
 This can range from leaving you laptop in the open in your hotel room, leaving your bag on the beach while you go for a swim or even accidentally leaving your bag in a taxi.
 It could be worthwhile to secure your belongings you do not wish to keep with you to reduce their likelihood of being stolen.

 9. Not telling the police

-If you are the victim of a crime overseas, you absolutely must notify the police ASAP.
-Your insurer will require a police report and/or a crime number to process your claim, and failure to provide could lead to your claim being denied.
+If you are the victim of a crime overseas, it could be a good idea to notify the police ASAP.
+Often, your insurer will require a police report and/or a crime number to process your claim, and failure to provide the correct documentation could lead to your claim being denied.

 10. Not keeping receipts